 You can pop over to the grocery store and get yourself a bunch of bananas, or you can plant your own and wait 18 months for it to flower.
 Yes, it takes 18 months, assuming a random freeze doesn't abort the growth process and start it all over.
 Once it flowers, it takes another few months for the banana plant to yield fruit.

-A banana plant takes about 18 months from planting to produce a flower and then another four to six months for the fruit to be ready to harvest.
+An edible banana plant takes about 18 months from planting to produce a flower and then another four to six months for the fruit to be ready to harvest.

 Tips for Producing Banana Fruit